simonconway1979/CV/README.md

 I LOVE software!

 For me, software is the art of the possible.
 It allows us to do things we could not even dream a generation ago.
-And applied in the right ways to the right tasks, software is the agent in the world that can make the difference.
+Software is currently the most powerful agent of change in the world.
+Applied thoughtfully, it has the power to make a positive difference.

 Since 2002 I’ve worked in several small companies with talented developers on interesting projects.
 I’ve been involved in project management, business analysis, testing, support.
-And I’ve worked alongside colleagues to create fantastic solutions that have made a difference to people’s lives.
+I’ve worked alongside colleagues to create fantastic solutions that have made a difference to people’s lives.

 Regarding coding, I’ve always looked on from the outside.
 I have consistently provided developers with functional plans that led to great end products.
 Until now, there was a line I did not cross when it came to coding.

 I joined Makers Academy because I want to make the software.
-This course has reaffirmed my interest in development.
+This course has confirmed my interest in development.
 I love the challenge, the constant learning, the team work and the sense of achievement.

 My aim is to use my new skills to work with a team to create something technically outstanding and functionally beautiful that will, in some small way, make the world a better place.